Cybersnake223/Hypr/README.md

 cp -r .themes $HOME/.themes
 ```

+> [!NOTE]
-## PS: This setup is more focused on laptops rather than desktops soo i'm keeping it super simple but yeahh you can also use it with desktops.
+> This setup is more focused on laptops rather than desktops soo i'm keeping it super simple but yeahh you can also use it with desktops.

 ### This Repo also contains my custom scripts that i use with this setup for Misc things like downloading videos and audios from different platforms , switching wallpaper in hyprland with keyboard shortcuts. make sure to copy the scripts folder in /home/.local/bin and also add it to your PATH variable.